crdcamp/adaptive-web-rag/README.md

 This [GitHub source](https://github.com/ggml-org/llama.cpp/discussions/15396) serves as a good introduction for managing memory usage on Macbooks in general.
 However, I can't seem to get this RAM (or "unified memory") usage down to what the Python script was able to!

+**Note:** You can visit the local host in your browser and be greeted with a web UI.
+However, if you want to not use the web UI, add this parameter: `--no-webui`.

 Start **instruct** sever:

 ```bash